art therapist in blackheath heathwell

 Children and Adolescents

-Kellie has substantial experience supporting children and young people as they navigate attachment difficulties, developmental challenges, trauma, identity, family dynamics, and experiences of loss or change.
+Kellie supports young people with attachment difficulties, developmental challenges, trauma, identity, family dynamics and experiences of loss or change.
+When helpful, she collaborates with parents or carers to strengthen emotional communication and support the wider system.

-She also has extensive experience with neurodiverse children and adolescents, helping them develop self-regulation skills, emotional understanding, and accessible ways of expressing their thoughts and feelings.
+She also has extensive experience with neurodiverse children and adolescents, helping them develop self-regulation, emotional understanding and accessible ways of expressing their inner world.

 Older Adults

-Kellie also works with older adults who wish to explore long-standing relational patterns, unresolved emotional conflicts, bereavement, retirement, or changes in life roles.
-Her work supports reflection, emotional resilience, and the strengthening of meaningful relationships in later life.
+Kellie supports older adults who wish to explore long-standing relational patterns, unresolved emotional conflicts, bereavement, retirement or changes in life roles.
+Her work fosters emotional resilience, reflection and meaningful connection.

 Learning Difficulties and Disabilities

-Kellie has over five years of experience working with children and adults with learning disabilities in educational and NHS settings.
-She supports clients who may be non-verbal or who find verbal communication difficult.
+Kellie has extensive experience supporting clients with learning disabilities in educational and NHS settings, including those who are non-verbal or find verbal communication challenging.

 Trauma and Emotional Well-being